How living with bipolar disorder is like a popular party game.

-Personally, I am on Remeron (Mirtazapine ), which is effective most nights in making me sleep.
-Remeron is an antidepressant that is often prescribed to help with insomnia.
+I take Remeron (Mirtazapine), which is effective most nights for making me sleep.
+Remeron is an antidepressant and is often prescribed to help with insomnia.
 It tends to give me the munchies (Hello, potato chips!), but the benefits far outweigh a little weight gain.

-The nights it doesn’t work, I have Restoril (Temazepam) to take.
-I hate taking Restoril because it almost always gives me a headache the next day and sometimes will bring on a depressive episode.
-Drugs like Ambien had no effect on me, so my doctor prescribed Restoril for me.
-Usually, I only take it when I have gone two or three nights without any sleep.
+Drugs like Ambien had no effect on me, so my doctor prescribed Restoril.
+I only take it when I have gone more than two or three nights without any sleep.

 The flip side, though, the one that seems to be seldom talked about, is the danger of sleeping too much.
 For me, this symptom is rare and generally only happens during a severe depressive downswing or when I’m dealing with chronic fatigue.

-The danger with too much sleep and I’ve noticed this in a lot of people, not just myself, is that it tends to make depression worse.
+The danger with too much sleep is that it tends to make depression worse.
 It’s a snowball effect, where the more you sleep, the more you want to sleep.
 Crash!
-There goes that tower again.
+There goes your tower again.

 Call Me, Maybe?

-Interaction with other people is important.
+Spending time with other people is a basic need.
 As humans, we were created to be social, to interact with others.
-Spending time with other people can give you a chance to talk about the things you need to get out and give you some escape from your head for a while.
+When you’re with other people, you have a chance to talk about the things swirling in your head.
+It also gives me a place to escape from your mental noise for a while.

-For me, being social is very similar to the exercise routine.
-Too many social activities, too much time having to be “on,” and I find myself slipping into mania.
-On the other hand, too little association and I stop to become withdrawn, sullen and eventually depressed.
+Too many social activities, too much time “on,” and I find myself slipping into mania.
+On the other hand, too little friend time and I become withdrawn, sullen, and eventually depressed.

-This one is very patient specific.
-I am an introvert, so as a general rule I need less time for social interaction than what others might need.
-A very good friend of mine would tell you she is also an introvert (she’s not by any means), but she has to be surrounded by people.
+A friend of mine would tell you she is also an introvert (she’s not by any means), but she has to be surrounded by people.
 She has moved many people into her home over the years because of her need to be around people.
-(She’ll also tell you she’s not Bipolar.
-Guess the doctors were wrong in this case.)

-Introvert, extrovert, hermit or party animal, find your balance and strive to stick to it.
+Introvert, extrovert, hermit, or party animal, find your balance and strive to hold to it.
 Your tower will be stronger as a result.